DragonSpit/HPCsharp/README.md

 Performance of array copy and parallel array copy is about 2X faster when the destination array has been paged in.
 One way to page an array in is to re-use it.

+Parallel copy functions provide two styles of copying: copy to an existing destination, copy that creates a new destination.
+In the second case, a new destination array is created and then copied from the source.
+In this case, the destination array, being new, has not been paged in yet, and thus, the performance is lower than if the destination array has already existed, and has been used before (and paged in).
+The second copy style is useful when you need a new array and can't reuse it.

 ## Naming Conventions
 HPCsharp follows a few simple naming conventions:
 - SSE functions append "Sse" to the function name